About Thomas and Nicole

 While experiencing these different perspectives, we also became familiar with the local food movement.
 The strong local food movement centered around Chestertown’s fantastic farmers market introduced us to the feeling of community that comes with small-scale, local food production.
 These farmers were also using practices that reduced nutrient and pesticide pollution to the Bay.
 We got our hands dirty working in exchange for a CSA share at Colchester Farm, a successful local produce farm.
 After college, Nicole worked for the Frederick County Office of Sustainability, then with Michael Judd doing edible landscaping and helping build his strawbale house.
 Thomas worked with Hometown Harvest, a local food distributor.
 We purchased the farm in the fall of 2014 and have been working on getting the farm business going since.

-Nothing makes our day like selling produce to a neighbor or hearing how much a customer loved our eggs.
+Nothing makes our day like selling produce to a neighbor or hearing how much a customer loved our tomatoes.
 There is something very special about keeping people connected to the source of their food.
 We are very happy to be tucked right into Thurmont surrounded by neighborhoods, a short walk from the trolley trail and library.
 The visibility and interaction with the public holds us accountable to produce clean, nutritious, and responsible food and to do our part to protect water quality, provide wildlife habitat, and rebuild soil.

 That is the motivation that drives us each day to keep working toward our vision.
 I hope you will stick with us to see how it turns out!